Let’s Look at The Top 3 Reasons Why Relationships Fail

 Reason 2 – Either One or Both People Aren’t Being Present

-So, let’s move on to the second biggest reasons why relationships fail, and that is especially for men.
+So, let’s move on to the second biggest reason why relationships fail, and that is especially for men.
 But these days, it’s for men, it’s for women, it’s for everyone.

 The second biggest reason why relationships fail is not being present.
 What that means – I’m not talking about not physically being in the room.
 In some cases, that is the problem.
 But I can tell you in most cases the problem is not that you are not there enough, especially for you busy entrepreneurs out there, the busy business owners.
 It’s not that you are not spending enough time in the room with your significant other.
 Most of the time is that you are there, but you are just not physically present for them.